Types of Financial Aid

 Federal PELL Grant

 The Pell Grant is a federal grant for undergraduate students only.
 Eligibility is based on need, family income, assets, the number in the family enrolled in college, and other factors as reported on the FAFSA.
 Pell Grant is not required to be paid back and is available to part-time and full-time students meeting the program guidelines for financial need and academic progress.
 Eligible students can receive a lifetime limit of 12 full-time semesters.
-Amount is up to $7,395 per year.
+Maximum amount is up to $7,395 per year.

 Federal Supplemental Educational Opportunity Grant (SEOG)